tykavanaugh/rfuck/README.md

 There will likely be issues if you try this on a non-unix system because of carriage returns.

-All documentation right now is just comments in the source code fuck you
+~~All documentation right now is just comments in the source code fuck you~~

+Some documentation added

 ## Implemented